 Batch processing

-bca.analyze_batch(paths) runs the same analysis as bca.analyze over every path in an iterable and never raises on per-file errors: each result slot is either an analysis dict or a bca.AnalysisError describing the failure.
-The list has the same length as the input and preserves order one-to-one, so callers can zip(inputs, results) without losing the pairing.
+bca.analyze_batch(paths) runs the same analysis as bca.analyze over every path in an iterable and never raises on per-file errors: each result element is either an analysis dict or a bca.AnalysisFailure describing the failure.
+Results preserve input order, so zip(inputs, results) lines up by index when no path is skipped. analyze_batch shares analyze's keyword-only options — exclude_tests, allow_lossy_path, skip_generated (default True), and metrics — so the two entry points are behaviour-preserving.

 def run(paths: Iterable[Path]) -> dict[str, int]: